 |

-BELFAST CITY BREAKS > NORTHERN IRELAND
+BELFAST > NORTHERN IRELAND >

-City trips Belfast, Weekend Breaks in the Capital City of Northern Ireland.
+Capital City Northern Ireland.

-Districts in Belfast : Ballymacarrett, Belfast City Centre, Falls Road, New Lodge, Shankill Road,
+Districts in Belfast : Ballymacarrett, Belfast City Centre, Falls

-Short Strand, Stormont, Turf Lodge, Ballymurphy
+Road, New Lodge, Shankill Road, Short Strand, Stormont, Turf Lodge, Ballymurphy

 The City of Belfast is situated quite far to the north.
-In consequence it both endures short winter days and enjoys long summer evenings.
+In consequence it both endures short winter days and enjoys

 To the north of Belfast are the Glens of Antrim in County Antrim, and to the south, the Castlereagh Hills in County Down.
-Overlooking the city are Divis Mountain, Black Mountain and Cavehill
+Overlooking the city are Divis Mountain, Black

-- the famous "Napoleon's Nose" is a basaltic outcrop here which forms the border with neighbouring Glengormley.
+Mountain and Cavehill - the famous "Napoleon's Nose" is a basaltic outcrop here which forms the border with neighbouring Glengormley.

 links